ZachBaird/resource-monitor/readme.md

 This tool provides a way to test every server instance of an app with a `testUrl`.
 Results are displayed on a webpage.

 See the `apps.json` as an example.

+## Notes

+- If an ApiKey is required for the endpoint, add its secret for the app's config with the `Name` of the app prefixing it (ex.
+APP1_SECRET for `app1`).
+- If an ApiKey is required, make sure it's hashed and that your SECRET is added in your `.env`.
+- If the ApiKey is not hashed, the SECRET is not necessary, but I do not recommend this approach.
+- Only use GET endpoints for testing.
+A ping test should not mutate any data.
+- The only exception to the above is if your RESTful API has POST endpoints that receive a body in the request for read purposes.